jesuspeterson342-dot/DNS-Changer-v0.2/README.md

 ### Network Manager Detection

-The program automatically detects which network management system is running on your Linux distribution:
+The program uses intelligent detection to identify which network management system is running on your Linux distribution:

-1. **NetworkManager** (nmcli) - Common on Ubuntu, Fedora, and many modern distributions
+1. **NetworkManager** (nmcli) - Detected by checking:
+   - `systemctl is-active NetworkManager`
+   - Presence of `/run/NetworkManager/NetworkManager.pid`

-2. **systemd-resolved** - Used by systemd-based distributions
+2. **systemd-resolved** - Detected by checking:
+   - `systemctl is-active systemd-resolved`
+   - Presence of `/run/systemd/resolve/stub-resolv.conf` or `/run/systemd/resolve/resolv.conf`

-3. **resolvconf** - Traditional Debian/Ubuntu systems
+3. **openresolv** - Detected by checking:
+   - Presence of `/etc/resolvconf.conf`
+   - Configuration contains `name_servers` directive

-4. **openresolv** - Alternative resolver management
+4. **resolvconf** (Debian/Ubuntu) - Detected by checking:
+   - Presence of `/run/resolvconf/resolv.conf`

 5. **Fallback** - Direct `/etc/resolv.conf` modification if no manager is detected

-### Setting DNS
+### Setting DNS (set command)
-1. Validates that the user has root privileges
+1. ✅ Validates that the user has root privileges
-2. Detects the active network manager
+2. 🔍 Detects the active network manager
-3. Validates the IP address format (checks for valid IPv4)
+3. ✅ Validates the IP address format (IPv4: 4 octets, each 0-255)
-4. Backs up the current DNS configuration to `/etc/resolv.conf.backup`
+4. 💾 Backs up the current DNS configuration to `/etc/resolv.conf.backup`
-5. Applies the new DNS settings using the appropriate method for the detected network manager
+5. 🔧 Applies the new DNS settings using the appropriate method:
+   - **NetworkManager**: Uses `nmcli dev modify` and `nmcli con reload`
+   - **systemd-resolved**: Modifies `/etc/systemd/resolved.conf` and restarts service
+   - **resolvconf**: Writes to `/etc/resolvconf/resolv.conf.d/head` and runs `resolvconf -u`
+   - **openresolv**: Updates `/etc/resolvconf.conf` and runs `resolvconf -u`
+   - **Fallback**: Directly writes to `/etc/resolv.conf`
-6. If setting fails, automatically restores the previous configuration
+6. 🛡️ If setting fails, automatically restores the previous configuration

-### Restoring DNS
+### Restoring DNS (restore command)
-1. Validates that the user has root privileges
+1. ✅ Validates that the user has root privileges
-2. Detects the active network manager
+2. 🔍 Detects the active network manager
-3. Reads the backup file from `/etc/resolv.conf.backup`
+3. 📂 Reads the backup file from `/etc/resolv.conf.backup`
+4. ✅ Verifies backup file exists and has content
-4. Restores the original DNS settings using the appropriate method
+5. ♻️ Restores the original DNS settings using the appropriate method for the detected manager

-### Checking Status
+### Checking Status (status command)
-1. Validates that the user has root privileges
+1. ✅ Validates that the user has root privileges
-2. Displays current DNS configuration based on the detected network manager
+2. 🔍 Detects the active network manager
+3. 📊 Displays current DNS configuration:
+   - **NetworkManager**: Shows DNS from `nmcli -t -f IP4.DNS dev show`
+   - **systemd-resolved**: Shows output from `resolvectl status` or reads `/etc/systemd/resolved.conf`
+   - **openresolv**: Shows `name_servers` from `/etc/resolvconf.conf` and current `/etc/resolv.conf`
+   - **resolvconf/Fallback**: Parses and displays nameservers from `/etc/resolv.conf`

 ## IP Validation